In case you were wondering if adidas2017.com is legit or fake here is our verdict. It is fake, and here is why we think so.

 Next: Finding a RayBan infringement

 I was browsing Instagram and I saw an ad for some nice Adidas running shoes.
-After browsing the website for only a short while, my BS meter was going through the rough.
+After browsing the website for only a short while, there were red flags all over the place.
 First of all, the domain name wasn’t right.
 It wasn’t Adidas or Adidas related, it was – ilusports.com.
 Then I was looking around the website, only to find other clues proving this couldn’t be a legitimate offer.

 Always check the domain name before making a purchase, SSL certificate on the website is a must if you are making a purchase or entering your order details, and it never hurts to use some common sense.
 80% and 90% discounts easily fall into the “too good to be true”.
 Also, you can check whois, as we did here.
 Earlier you were able to see the design resemblance between the two (regoing.com and ilusports.com), but in the whois, one is listed in Chile, and the other in China (with incorrect whois details).